 Modern science is replacing last century’s animal tests with kinder, faster, better tools for consumer safety.

 Humane innovation — a win-win for consumers, companies and animals!

-BAN ON ANIMAL TESTING FOR COSMETICS + BAN ON SELLING NEWLY ANIMAL-TESTED COSMETICS
+BAN ON ANIMAL TESTING FOR COSMETICS +/OR BAN ON SELLING NEWLY ANIMAL-TESTED COSMETICS

 COUNTRIES WHERE BCF IS ACTIVE